Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Vitamin D deficiency is one of the more common nutrient deficiencies in the US. - How Can I Get it Without Dairy?
 Many of us don’t need milk to get enough vitamin D. In fact, you would need several cups of milk per day to it meet the vitamin D RDA for adults!

-Vitamin D can naturally be found in foods such as salmon and mushrooms, and some foods are fortified with it, but most of us aren’t eating salmon or mushrooms every day (nor eating a big enough serving to meet the RDA).
+Vitamin D can naturally be found in foods such as salmons and UV ray treated mushrooms, and some foods are fortified with it- most of us probably aren’t getting a consistent amount of these to meet the RDA each day.

 A better insurance policy may be to take a supplement.
 Especially if you live in a climate that has very little sunlight, you stay inside most of the day, or are cautious about sun exposure in general.
 Talk to your doctor about getting your vitamin D levels checked and supplementation as appropriate.